9. Technical Difficulties

 (2) Alternative Methods of Submission.
 In cases where the Authorized E-Filer is unable to physically deliver the document to the clerk of court pursuant to paragraph (d)(1), the Authorized E-Filer may preserve the time for filing by utilizing an alternative method of submission set forth below.
 A document submitted by alternative method must be accompanied by a certification signed by the Authorized E-Filer stating a Technical Failure has been declared or, in the case of a technical difficulty, that the Authorized E-Filer has unsuccessfully attempted to E-File the document electronically at least twice.
 Where the document is required to be served under Rule 5, SCRCP, the Authorized E-Filer must serve the certification and the entire document on all other parties to the case by email, hand delivery, facsimile, or first class mail.
 The document may be submitted to the Clerk of Court by:

-(A) Email with an attachment containing the document with s/[typed name] for the signature in PDF format, sent to the email address for Technical Failures for the county Clerk of Court listed on the E-Filing Web Portal; or
+(A) Email with an attachment containing the document with an Electronic Signature in PDF format, sent to the email address for Technical Failures for the county Clerk of Court listed on the E-Filing Web Portal; or

 (B) Facsimile transmission of the first and signature pages of the document to the county Clerk of Court.